1. Revision history

 6. Implementation experience

-LLVM implementation W.I.P.
+An LLVM implementation is W.I.P.

 7. Proposed wording